90sidortAP/pmdb_cypress_e2e/README.md

     When User clicks on template (94)
     Then Template Information is shown
     When User clicks Full screen icon
-    Then Templete Information is shown in full screen mode
+    Then Template Information is shown in full screen mode

    Scenario: Should be able to open template schedule in full screen mode
     Given Templates site is opened
     When User clicks on template (94)
     Then Template Information is shown
     When User clicks Full screen icon
-    Then Templete Information is shown in full screen mode When User clicks template Schedule in full screen mode Then Templete Schedule is shown in full screen mode
+    Then Template Information is shown in full screen mode When User clicks template Schedule in full screen mode Then Template Schedule is shown in full screen mode

    Scenario: Should be able to open template agreement in full screen mode
     Given Templates site is opened
     When User clicks on template (94)
     Then Template Information is shown
     When User clicks Full screen icon
-    Then Templete Information is shown in full screen mode When User clicks template Agreement in full screen mode Then Templete Agreement is shown in full screen mode
+    Then Template Information is shown in full screen mode When User clicks template Agreement in full screen mode Then Template Agreement is shown in full screen mode

    Scenario: Should be able to open template financial in full screen mode
     Given Templates site is opened
     When User clicks on template (94)
     Then Template Information is shown
     When User clicks Full screen icon
-    Then Templete Information is shown in full screen mode When User clicks template Financial in full screen mode Then Templete Financial is shown in full screen mode
+    Then Template Information is shown in full screen mode When User clicks template Financial in full screen mode Then Template Financial is shown in full screen mode

    Scenario: Should be able to open template others in full screen mode
     Given Templates site is opened
     When User clicks on template (94)
     Then Template Information is shown
     When User clicks Full screen icon
-    Then Templete Information is shown in full screen mode When User clicks template Others in full screen mode Then Templete Others is shown in full screen mode
+    Then Template Information is shown in full screen mode When User clicks template Others in full screen mode Then Template Others is shown in full screen mode

    Scenario: Should be able to edit template from full screen mode
     Given Templates site is opened
     When User clicks on template (94)
     Then Template Information is shown
     When User clicks Full screen icon
-    Then Templete Information is shown in full screen mode When User clicks Edit icon in full screen mode Then Template edit mode is opened
+    Then Template Information is shown in full screen mode When User clicks Edit icon in full screen mode Then Template edit mode is opened

+Feature: Projects full screen

+   As a user I want to be able to open project details in full screen mode
+    @projectsPage
+   Scenario: Should be able to open project information in full screen mode
+    Given Projects site is opened
+    When User clicks on project (94)
+    Then Project Information is shown
+    When User clicks Full screen icon
+    Then Project Information is shown in full screen mode

+   Scenario: Should be able to open project schedule in full screen mode
+    Given Projects site is opened
+    When User clicks on project (94)
+    Then Project Information is shown
+    When User clicks Full screen icon
+    Then Project Information is shown in full screen mode When User clicks project Schedule in full screen mode Then Project Schedule is shown in full screen mode

+   Scenario: Should be able to open project agreement in full screen mode
+    Given Projects site is opened
+    When User clicks on project (94)
+    Then Project Information is shown
+    When User clicks Full screen icon
+    Then Project Information is shown in full screen mode When User clicks project Agreement in full screen mode Then Project Agreement is shown in full screen mode

+   Scenario: Should be able to open project financial in full screen mode
+    Given Projects site is opened
+    When User clicks on project (94)
+    Then Project Information is shown
+    When User clicks Full screen icon
+    Then Project Information is shown in full screen mode When User clicks project Financial in full screen mode Then Project Financial is shown in full screen mode

+   Scenario: Should be able to open project files in full screen mode
+    Given Projects site is opened
+    When User clicks on project (94)
+    Then Project Information is shown
+    When User clicks Full screen icon
+    Then Project Information is shown in full screen mode When User clicks project Files in full screen mode Then Project Files is shown in full screen mode

+   Scenario: Should be able to open project others in full screen mode
+    Given Projects site is opened
+    When User clicks on project (94)
+    Then Project Information is shown
+    When User clicks Full screen icon
+    Then Project Information is shown in full screen mode When User clicks project Others in full screen mode Then Project Others is shown in full screen mode

+   Scenario: Should be able to edit project from full screen mode
+    Given Projects site is opened
+    When User clicks on project (94)
+    Then Project Information is shown
+    When User clicks Full screen icon
+    Then Project Information is shown in full screen mode When User clicks Edit icon in full screen mode Then Project edit mode is opened

 Feature: Templates changelog